Homesteading Family Logo

 A man kneeling inside of a chicken tractor with a feed and chicken watering bucket.

-The tractor you see in the video above is what I have coined the Idaho A-Frame.
-When researching what kind of chicken tractor would suit our needs best we didn’t find any exact plans that met them all.
+When researching what kind of chicken tractor would best suit our needs, we didn’t find any exact plans that met all of them.

-I started with a basic Joel Salatin style chicken tractor.
-However, these plans are only 2-feet high and I wanted to be able to have access to the chickens for an easier harvest of our meat chickens or to care for any chickens needing attention.
+I started with a basic Joel Salatin-style chicken tractor.
+However, these plans are only 2 feet high, and I wanted to be able to access the chickens for an easier harvest of our meat birds and to care for any chickens needing attention (we also use them for turkeys, so the extra height is great).

-I also wanted to have a structure that could hold the snow load in the winter, or that would promote the snow to slide right off.
-I didn’t like the idea of having to take the roof off each year, so I went with metal roofing.
+Since we’re storing our mobile coops through the winter, I wanted a structure that could either hold the snow load or that would allow the snow to slide right off.
+I didn’t like the idea of having to take the metal roof off each year, so I went with an A-frame-style metal roofing (pictured below with the snow sliding off).

 A-frame chicken tractor with snow sliding off the roof.